wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmy_newPendingTransactionFilter.md

 ---
-title: one:hmy_newPendingTransactionFilter \[POST\]
+title: one:hmy_newPendingTransactionFilter - Harmony
-description: Creates a filter in the node, to notify when new pending transactionsarrive.
-To check if the state has changed, call hmy_getFilterChanges.
+description: Example code for the one:hmy_newPendingTransactionFilter json-rpc method. Сomplete guide on how to use one:hmy_newPendingTransactionFilter json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters